amynordrum/robo-advisor/README.md

 # robo-advisor

-This program evaluates stocks and gives a buy, sell, or hold recommendation.
+This program evaluates stocks and gives a buy or sell recommendation.
 Disclaimer: It's just a class exercise and should not be used to invest real dollars and cents! :)

 # Installation